droveda/az-204-study/NOTES02.md

 ### Microsoft Authentication Library (MSAL)
 The Microsoft Authentication Library (MSAL) enables developers to acquire security tokens from the Microsoft identity platform to authenticate users and access secured web APIs.
 It can be used to provide secure access to Microsoft Graph, other Microsoft APIs, third-party web APIs, or your own web API.
-MSAL supports many differente applications architectures and platforms including .NET, JavaScript, Java, Phyton, Android, and IOS.
+MSAL supports many different applications architectures and platforms including .NET, JavaScript, Java, Phyton, Android, and IOS.
 https://learn.microsoft.com/en-us/entra/identity-platform/msal-overview
 https://learn.microsoft.com/en-us/entra/identity-platform/index-web-app